 Taught by farmers, this apprenticeship is perfect for someone considering a career in food production or local food systems.

-This is a paid apprenticeship with a schedule of approximately 20 hours per week.
+This is a paid apprenticeship ranges from 10 to 20 hours per week depending on the season.

 If you are interested in bringing a group to the farm regularly as part of a school or community program to participate in Farmers on the Rise, please email us and let’s chat.

-Thank you to the USDA Farm to School program and an anonymous family foundation for supporting the Farmers on the Rise program.
+Thank you to the USDA Farm to School program, KCK Public Schools, KU’s Gear Up, Liberty Academy, Turner USD #202 and a family foundation who wishes to remain anonymous for supporting the Farmers on the Rise program through participation and funding.